oleksandrsirenko/cloud-native-foundations/exercises/go-helloworld/docker_exercise.md

 - should be running on your local machine, by referencing the image from the DockerHub with a valid tag e.g. `pixelpotato/go-helloworld:v5.12.3`

-**NOTE:** You will need to use `docker login` to login into Docker before pushing images to Docker Hub.
+:pushpin: **NOTE:** You will need to use `docker login` to login into Docker before pushing images to Docker Hub.